top of page

 Breathing:

-Taking deep breaths in through your nose with a longer breath out your mouth reduces tension in your body, oxygenates your muscles and helps you remain in your para-sympathetic nervous system.
+Taking deep breaths in through your nose and exhaling longer out your mouth reduces tension in your body, oxygenates your muscles and helps you remain in your para-sympathetic nervous system.
 A 2022 review of 10 separate studies concluded “skilled breathing and relaxation techniques may positively influence self-efficacy (self-belief), the need for pharmacological support, specifically the use of epidural anaesthesia, and the memory of labour pain.”
-(Leutenegger, V., Grylka-Baeschlin, S., Wieber, F. et al. 2022) You can utilise this breath during labour and birth or any time you feel stressed e.g. waiting for a job interview.
-You can practice this calm breathing when you get up in the morning or before you go to sleep.
+(Leutenegger, V., Grylka-Baeschlin, S., Wieber, F. et al. 2022) Breathwork is one of the many tools taught on the hypnobirthing course and you can utilise this breath during labour and birth or any time you feel stressed e.g. during an appointment, waiting for a job interview.
+You can practice this calm breathing daily for maximum impact.

 Remaining active and moving instinctively during labour is a great way to manage labour sensations and also assist baby to descend through your pelvis, hello gravity!
 You can use anything to help you stay active, birth ball, lean over the bed, using your partner for support, birth pool to support your body weight…anything.
 You might develop rhythmic movements, as your labour progresses, like a dance, swaying or squatting.
+A 2025 study shows the benefits of dancing in labour to reduce labour pain, shorten labour duration, promote natural childbirth and improve satisfaction with labour (Zhang L et al 2025) - and who doesn't love a good dance?
 Bottom line, you don’t need to over think it, trust your instincts, if you are free to move you will likely adapt positions that feel most comfortable to you.
 Being active doesn’t mean you have to move non-stop, remember to rest between surges, if that feels right for you.

 Aromatherapy: